-Over time a reasonable consensus has emerged as to how best to assure fee compliance with state statute and federal court dictates.
+Over time, a reasonable consensus has emerged in state statutes and federal courts as to how best to assure fee compliance.
 In order to develop fees, there are three basic components: definition of community standards; calculation of proportional attribution to new growth and attribution of infrastructure needs across all major land uses.
 These issues and their resolution for this analysis are discussed below.

 Setting community standards.
 The first fee design issue involves determining appropriate capital standards for each category of infrastructure.
 Some states' enabling legislation describes capital standard criteria with specificity; for instance, Idaho requires that a city use an endorsed capital improvements schedule and then a process of attribution between growth related and other investments-Colorado does not have this same detailed guidance.
-Facility standards, such as library space per household or recreation facilities per household, can vary widely between communities; thus, it is not appropriate to use standards developed for other towns, or standards applied nationally.
+Facility standards, such as library space per household or recreation facilities per household, can vary widely between communities; thus, it is not appropriate to use standards developed for other towns, or other national standards.